BillyDM/awesome-audio-dsp/SOFTWARE_OPTIMIZATION.md

 - [`Software Optimization Resources`] - A popular resource on optimizing for x86 based architectures.
 - [`Agner Fog's Instruction Tables`] - A useful table that lists the latency and throughput performance of various x86 instructions.
 - [`Real-time audio programming 101`] - Tips on writing real-time code.
+- [`Auto-Vectorization in LLVM`] - Tips and tricks on how to structure your code to most effectively take advantage of auto-vectorization.
 - [`The Rust Performance Book`] - Tips on optimizing code in Rust.
 - [`How-to Optimize Rust Programs on Linux`] - How-to guide on profiling Rust code on Linux.